Hack4Impact-BU/s22-hack4impact/README.md

 - Create a login application with firebase as backend

 Week 8 - API
-- Create a simple application with API, grabing data from api
+- Create a simple application with RESTful API, grabing data from api

 To start a react application, you can use "npm start"